Cyclic cohomology for graded $C^{*,r}$-algebras and its pairings with van Daele $K$-theory: Cyclic cohomology for graded s

 If $(\Omega,d,\int)$ is a cycle over a trivially graded algebra then only the even part of $\Omega$ enters into the definition of the character and so we may assume without loss of generality that $\Omega$ is trivially graded.

-If $(\Omega,d,\int)$ is a possibly unbounded cycle over a trivially graded algebra $A$ with domain algebra $\Aa$ then the condition that $\Aa$ is closed under holomorphic functional calculus implies that the even parts of $\Aa\ot\C l_k$ are for all positive $k$ also closed under holomorphic functional calculus.
+If $A$ is a graded \CA\ with domain algebra $\Aa$ then the condition that $\Aa$ is closed under holomorphic functional calculus implies that the even parts of $\Aa\ot\C l_k$ are for all positive $k$ also closed under holomorphic functional calculus.
 This is trivially the case for $k=1$, follows for $k=2$ from the description of the even part as the diagonal matrices of $M_2(\Aa)$, and for $k>2$ from the fact that $A\ot\C l_1$ (or $A^+\ot\C l_1$ if $A$ is not unital) is balanced.

 Furthermore, closedness under holomorphic functional calculus of $\Aa$ implies (C4).
 Indeed, for $k=0$ the condition (C4) is empty.
 For $k=1$ any \osu\ of $A\ot \C l_1$ has the form $(2p-1)\ot\kg$ where $p$ is a projection.
 Arbitrarily close to $p$ we can find an element $p'\in\Aa $ which is perhaps not a projection, but its spectrum lies in a small neighbourhood $U$ of the set $\{0,1\}$.
 There exists a holomorphic function $f$ on $U$ which is $1$ near $1$ and $0$ near $0$ and hence $f(p')$ is a projection and $f(p) = p$.
 By continuity of $f$, $f(p')$ is close to $f(p)$ and hence $(2p-1)\ot\kg$ osu-homotopic to $(2p'-1)\ot\kg$ in $A\hot\C l_1$.
 Finally, in the case $k=2$ any \osu\ of $A\ot \C l_2$ has the form $ $ for some unitary $U\in A$.
-Since the invertible elements of $A$ are open we find an invertible element $Q\in\Aa$ close by $U$.
+Since the invertible elements of $A$ are open we find an invertible element $Q\in\Aa$ close to $U$.
 Since $\Aa$ is closed under functional calculus we can polar decompose $Q$ in $\Aa$ to see that $Q$ is close to a unitary $U'$ in $\Aa$.
 It follows that $U'$ is homotopic to $U$ in the set of unitaries of $A$.

 To summarize, for trivially graded \CA s we can replace conditions (C3) and (C4) in Def.~\ref{def-unb} by the single condition that $\Aa$ is closed under holomorphic functional calculus.
 It seems in interesting question to ask whether this is also true for non-trivially graded \CA s.